 Since the increase in tuition fees in 2010, universities have had to adapt to a rapidly changing funding environment.
 Greater reliance on fees, which account for over two-thirds of total income at 42% of universities, has left their finances vulnerable to sudden changes in student numbers.
 Concerns over value for money, along with long-term spending commitments on pensions and infrastructure, also weigh heavily.
-These challenges have been exacerbated by Brexit, which puts substantial amounts of EU-related funding from students, staff and research projects at risk, as well as the overall attractiveness of the UK as a learning destination.

 To be sustainable after Brexit, universities must prioritise the student experience whilst also finding new ways to maximise efficiencies and diversify revenue.